bumbu/svg-pan-zoom/README.md

 svg-pan-zoom library
 ==========================

 Simple pan/zoom solution for SVGs in HTML.
-It adds events listeners for mouse scroll, double-click and drag, plus it optionally offers:
+It adds events listeners for mouse scroll, double-click and pan, plus it optionally offers:
   * JavaScript API for control of pan and zoom behavior
   * onPan and onZoom event handlers
   * On-screen zoom controls